The Citadel (novel)

-The Citadel is a novel by A. J. Cronin, first published in 1937, which was groundbreaking in its treatment of the contentious subject of medical ethics.
-It has been credited with laying the foundation in Britain for the introduction of the NHS a decade later.

-In the United States, it won the National Book Award for 1937 novels, voted by members of the American Booksellers Association.
+The Citadel is a novel by A. J. Cronin, published in 1937.
+It was a global bestseller that was groundbreaking in its treatment of the contentious subject of medical ethics.
+Some have credited the novel and its 1938 film adaptation with contributing to the creation of the UK's NHS a decade later, although others claim that was not Cronin's intent.
+In the U.S., The Citadel won the National Book Award in the "Favorite Novel" category.